msftnadavbh/ghas-workshop-zero2hero/docs/PARTICIPANT_GUIDE.md

 cat queries/sensitive-logging.ql
 ```

-This query is designed to detect when sensitive data (passwords, tokens) is written to logs—a common security anti-pattern.
+This query is designed to detect when sensitive data (passwords, tokens) is written to logs-a common security anti-pattern.

 **View the completed solution:**